April 12th – April 18th, 2023.

 Pick-up from and, drop-off to Norman Manley International Airport (KIN) only.
 We arrange daily transportation (private and group) from your accommodation to the events on your itinerary.
 Additional transportation services are available on request.

-We do not include the flights, but we will help you to book the best fight based on your location.
+We do not include the flights, but we will help you to book the best flight based on your location.
 No matter where you are flying from we will help you pick the best connections to join the tour on time.

 Remember, you need to book your flights separately.